sanfinity-Iot/openremote/developer/Developer Guide: Preparing the environment.md

 ```
 docker-compose -p <your_project_name> -f profile/<profile1>.yml -f profile/<profileN>.yml up
 ```

+Here `your_project_name` is a convenient handle that groups all Docker images and containers in a deployment by prefixing their names with your project name.
+You can pick any name you like.

 The default configuration of all services is for Docker host IP `192.168.99.100`.
 If this is not your Docker host IP, you must set various environment variables and configure your stack, see the individual profiles for more information.